acsoteldo/COVID19s-Influence-on-Real-Estate/README.md

 ### Data Sources:
 Data.milwaukee.gov, (2023).
 Property Sales Data. [online] Available at: https://data.milwaukee.gov [Accessed 9th October 2023].
+Note: files dated from 2002 to 2018 were archived.

 The analysis will be based on the cleaned dataset, which includes the following fields:
 * PropertyID: A unique identifier for each property.